blitline-dev/blitline-dev.github.io/articles/metadata.md

 <br/>

-You can even chooose the get information about a file that Blitline hasn't downloaded yet. * In essence, we can 'peek' at a url and get the image information about it without downloading and processing the entire file. *
+You can even choose the get information about a file that Blitline hasn't downloaded yet. * In essence, we can 'peek' at a url and get the image information about it without downloading and processing the entire file. *

 <br/>